 (Option 1) The first is to submit it their immediate supervisor or other level of management.

-(Option 2) The employee can also submit a disclosure to the Senior Officer designated by the President for the purposes of the PSDPA: The NRC Secretary General (email@example.com).
+(Option 2) The employee can also submit a disclosure to the Senior Officer designated by the President for the purposes of the PSDPA: the NRC Senior Ethics Officer (email@example.com).